UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_01.md

 The name NumPy is derived from **“Numerical Python extensions”**.

 NumPy is a Python library used primarily for numerical computing.
-It is especially useful as it provides a multidimensional array object,called an ***array***.
+It is especially useful as it provides a multidimensional array object, called an ***array***.

-In addition, NumPy also offers numerous other mathematical functions used in domain of linear algebra, fourier transform, and matrices.
+In addition, NumPy also offers numerous other mathematical functions used in the domain of linear algebra and Calculus.

 Notes: Script here